git001/tls-proxy-tunnel/README.md

   remote: "tcp://www.remote.example.com:8082" # proxy to remote address
 ```

-There are two upstreams built in:
+There are several upstreams built in:
 * Ban, which terminates the connection immediately
 * Echo, which reflects back with the input
+* Health, a simple HTTP/1.1 health check
+* Proxy, the proxy upstream

 For detailed configuration, check [this example](./config.yaml.example).